AnirudhJS1/BDM-Capstone-Project-23F2000690/README.md

 If you found this project helpful, consider *starring* ⭐ the repository to show your support.

 ## Additional

-Google Colab Notebook link : https://colab.research.google.com/drive/1uVTjeAamSRRFAuMKcTWrMW21vuKISlDp
+Google Colab Notebook link: https://colab.research.google.com/drive/1uVTjeAamSRRFAuMKcTWrMW21vuKISlDp

 Contact: 23f2000690@ds.study.iitm.ac.in